 Catalogue Essay for the Florence Trust Summer Show.
 Written for the Florence Trust, a studio complex in north London Highgate May 2008.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.

 Work by: Elisabetta Alazraki, Luke Brennan, Owen Johnson, Miranda Lopatkin, Rebecca Mears, Samantha Mogelonsky, Suzanne Moxhay, Cate Schindler, Matthew Swift, Masaki Yada, Kalim Yoon.